Frequently Asked Questions

 A. You can hire a representative at any stage of the proceeding, but the earlier the better.

-Q. What will an advocate do for me?
+Q. What will an Attorney do for me?

 A. At Aslan & Associates, Inc., we will review and/or help you to complete all necessary forms, and we will file them electronically for you, a service that can shorten the wait for a decision.
 We will contact your doctors and other health care providers in order to collect all the necessary medical information required to prove your case.
 We will deal with Social Security on your behalf, and make sure that your case moves through the system as quickly as possible.
 We will check the status of your case frequently to ensure that it is on the right track.
 If your case is appealed to a hearing, we will develop your claim, fully prepare you to testify, argue on your behalf, and question experts at the hearing.
 Most importantly, our staff will always be available to answer your questions and advise you regarding your claim.
 We will also review your benefits once they are awarded, and make sure that you continue to receive your benefits so long as you are unable to work.